Laurence Lawson, IBL alumni

 Laurence also enjoyed the academic freedom, which allowed him to take courses which you wouldn’t expect from an International Business Law course along with being a student tutor for both Erasmus and full time students.
 “Coming to Finland, I felt like knowing some of the language would be beneficial.
 As part of my course, I was able to take several courses in Finnish which have really helped me.
 I was also encouraged to take leadership courses and be a tutor myself, which all added to my course credits”.

 During his second year of studies, Laurence began working as an in-house paralegal at a Finnish consultancy firm and is now a Data Privacy consultant with Deloitte.
-“Of course, finding work in Finland if you don’t speak the language can be hard, but I feel like if you commit yourself to doing the best you can during the course, make the right connections, and put yourself out there, the language barrier isn’t too high”.
+“Of course, finding work in Finland if you don’t speak the language can be hard.
+However, I feel like if you commit yourself to doing the best you can during the course, make the right connections, and put yourself out there, the language barrier isn’t too high”.

 “I’d recommend everyone who is considering studying at the University of Helsinki to take the opportunity with both hands, and enjoy your time in Helsinki.
 The weather may be cold, but the study environment is warm!”